spex-xray/spex-help/source/threads/uv.rst

 This program reads a text file containing the spectrum with the specified units, and creates the corresponding PHA and RSP files.
 These files can be then converted to SPEX format using TRAFO as usual.

+The SPEX equivalent of ``ftflx2xsp`` is :ref:`sec:uvtospex`.
+Please follow the link to find a brief manual for this tool.
+It creates a SPEX format spectrum and response matrix based on the fluxes as function of wavelength stored in a text file.
+The instrument resolution is needed in units of km/s (FWHM).